Flora Haines Loughead

 Flora Haines Loughead (later, Flora Gutierrez; 1855–1943) was an American writer, farmer, and miner from Wisconsin.
 She became the "Opal Queen" of Virgin Valley.
 Flora's son Allan was the founder of American aerospace company the Lockheed Corporation.

 Early years and education

-Flora Haines was born in Milwaukee, Wisconsin in 1855 to parents who were natives of Maine.
+Flora Haines was born in Milwaukee, Wisconsin, in 1855 to parents who were natives of Maine.
 She attended school in Columbus, Wisconsin, and in Lincoln, Illinois, graduating from Lincoln College in June, 1872, with the degree of A. B.

-When fifteen years old, and still a school girl, she wrote a story by stealth and sent it to The Aldine.
+When Haines was fifteen years old, and still a schoolgirl, she secretly wrote a story and sent it to The Aldine.
 The editor, Richard Henry Stoddard, returned the manuscript to her, suggesting that she forward it the Harper and Appleton periodicals, as the Aldine had accepted enough manuscripts for two or three years.
 Her manuscript and the letter from Stoddard went to the bottom of her trunk and were hidden there for years.